wishinghand/How-To-Get-Hired/slides.md

 ## Are You Experienced?
 - Every job description is a wish list
 - Unless it's wildly out of your skill set, you can probably get it
-- If you don't know something on the list, Youtube, Udemy, Egghead
+- If you don't know something on the list, then Youtube, Udemy, Egghead are your friends

 ---
 ## Look online